 The instructions that follow are for the top picture above.
 They demonstrate one of several ways to cut and assemble a vertical lift track.
 The short track extension is at the left end of the track.
 Notice that the end bearing plate is to the left of the top cross angle.
 When these tracks are installed the bearing will be above the top support angle.
 This is what you will see in the images and instructions below.

 The lower image shows another way to assemble the tracks.
 The short track extension is at the right end of the track.
 Notice that the bearing is to the right of the cross angle.
-When these tracks are installed the bearing will be below the top support angle.
+When these tracks are installed, the bearing will be below the top support angle.
 A short vertical lift track assembly video is available to show where the parts go.
 The video begins at the bottom of the lower vertical track and moves to the top of the upper vertical track.

 Please note that these are preliminary, general instructions.
 These are for an 8 X 7 door.
 The specific details for other sizes of doors will vary.

 1. All the parts from the Vertical Lift Kit necessary for the vertical track assembly should look similar to this.
-Assembly of the vertical lift tracks is done on a bench and then installed on the vertical jambs afterwards.
+Assembly of the vertical lift tracks is done on a bench and then installed on the vertical jambs afterward.
 You will also need to assemble the vertical lift tracks on a platform such as a table or flat wood board that is at least 1 ft. longer than the height of the door.

 2. Door tracks normally come with an angle and rivets.
 Before assembling the vertical tracks, you must first remove the rivets.